 On the closing day the procedure is that the Buyer's Solicitor gives us a bank draft or transfers the funds into our Bank for the balance purchase monies owed.

-When we get the funds we send them the Title Deeds and when they confirm that these are in order the keys are released.
+When we get the funds we send them the Title Deeds.

+They carry out various checks (called Searches) and when they confirm that these are in order the keys are released.

-We then pay off your Bank or Building Society if there is a mortgage on the property and we deduct our agreed fees and outlays.
+We pay off your Bank if there is a mortgage on the property and we deduct our agreed fees and outlays.